Auto-Mouth Strikes Again

 H7: The opposites are identical with identical.

-H8: The individual is identical with opposed to the universal.
+H8: The individual is identical with opposed to the universal.39a

-It does not take any dialectical logic at all (and certainly no bourgeois prejudice) to see what nonsense results from this 'brilliant' Hegelian insight.
-Nor is it difficult to foresee the infinite task Lenin's 'analysis' holds open for anyone who tries to say what the meaning of each "is" (or the meaning of each "are") is that recurs in "is identical with" (or in "are identical with") in H7 and H8, now made explicit in H9 and H10:
+It doesn't take any dialectical logic at all (and no bourgeois prejudice whatsoever) to see what nonsense results from this 'brilliant' Hegelian insight.
+Nor is it difficult to foresee the infinite task Lenin's 'analysis' holds open to those who have swallowed this theory as he, or anyone else, tries to say what the meaning is of each bold "is" (or the meaning of each bold "are") that recurs in "is identical with" (or in "are identical with") in H7 and H8, respectively, now made explicit in H9 and H10:

 H9: The opposites are identical with identical with identical.

-H10: The individual is identical with identical with opposed to the universal.39a
+H10: The individual is identical with identical with opposed to the universal.

-Lest someone thinks this unfair to Lenin, they are invited to try to say for themselves what the "is" in "is identical" itself means.
+Lest anyone thinks this is unfair to Lenin, or even Hegel, they are invited to try to say for themselves what the "is" in "is identical with" itself means (without thereby abandoning Hegel's theory!).

-Neutral onlookers can only wish such hardy souls plenty of luck, and hope they are blessed with boundless patience, limitless supplies of paper and ink -- and, of course, plenty more Prozac.
+Neutral onlookers can only wish such brave souls plenty of luck, and hope they are blessed with boundless patience, limitless supplies of paper and ink -- and, of course, plenty of Prozac.

-It is worth recalling, though, that the above challenge only arises because DM-theorists insist that the "is" of predication is really an "is of identity" -- that it is the same as "is identical with".
-In assuming this (again, with no proof), they themselves have to use another "is" to reveal the good news to the rest of us -- as in:
+It is worth recalling, though, that the above collapse into incoherence has only arisen because dialecticians insist that the "is" of predication is really an "is" of identity -- i.e., that it is the same as "is identical with".
+By assuming this (again, with no proof), they themselves would be forced to use another "is" to reveal this good news to the rest of us -- as in:

-But the middle "is" in H11 cannot -- ex hypothesi, cannot -- be one of mere predication.
-It, too, has to be one of identity.
-In that case we obtain:
+But the middle "is" in bold in H13 cannot -- ex hypothesi cannot! -- be one of mere predication.
+It, too, according the Hegel has to be one of identity (in that it tells us what is or identity 'essentially' are).
+In that case, we would obtain the following from H13:

-H12: The "is" of predication is identical with the "is" of identity.
+H14: The is of predication is identical with the is of identity.

-H13: The "is" of predication is identical with identical with the "is" of identity.
+H15: The is of predication is identical with identical with the is of identity.

-As each alleged "is" of predication is suitably replaced by an "is identical with" that it is supposed to be identical with itself.
+As each alleged "is" of predication is suitably replaced by an "is identical with" with which it is supposed to be identical.
+If anyone wants to go down that route, they, too, will require an endless supply of painkillers and anti-depressants.
+But, more fool them; they have been warned!39b

-On the other hand, those who hold that the "is" of predication is in reality just that (i.e., one of predication) are not faced with such an infinite and morale-sapping task.
-This is because they seek neither to revise nor to re-write ordinary material language in such Idealist terms, replacing the ordinary "is" with another sort of "is", one that allows metaphysicians to think they can change predicates into the names of abstract particulars as and when it suites them.
+On the other hand, those who hold that the "is" of predication is in reality just that (i.e., an "is" of predication -- or better, that "is" is part of the predicate expression to begin with!) aren't faced with such an infinite and morale-sapping task.
+That is because they seek neither to revise nor re-write ordinary language in such Idealist terms, replacing an ordinary "is" with another sort of "is" -- a dodge that 'allows' metaphysicians to think they can transform predicates into the Proper Names of abstract particulars as and when it suites them.

-So, you can put the Prozac away now, comrades.40
+You can put the Prozac away now, comrades; that ancient philosophical pseudo-problem has been dissolved.40

 Bertrand Russell was right when he said (I paraphrase): "The worse a man's logic the more interesting are the conclusions that can be derived from it."